 Fidelity Intends to Block Third-Party Tools

-Fidelity will prohibit unaffiliated advisors and independent practitioners who use it for custody or clearing services from using fintech operations like Pontera to access and manage accounts they don’t advise on.
-We’re not surprised Fidelity is getting blowback for this, but it has a legal, fiduciary and brand obligation to protect clients against its information being consumed by places it doesn’t understand or being used to represent advice without the advisor or Fidelity included.
+Fidelity will prohibit unaffiliated advisors and independent practitioners who use it for custody or clearing services from using fintech operations like Pontera to access client 401(k) account data held at the firm.
+We’re not surprised Fidelity is getting blowback for this, but it has a legal, fiduciary and brand obligation to protect clients against its information being accessed by advisors using tools Fidelity doesn’t understand or can't control.
 It’s unfortunate for people whose Fidelity accounts no longer appear in their mobile planning app or aggregation platform, but the net downside to not controlling where that data goes is worse.
 Fidelity may be the first custodian to do this, but this is likely the beginning of a broader trend of large institutions clamping down on where they send data.

 Benchmark Report: Wealth Management’s Satisfaction with CRMs